nnnsss999/llmattacks/docs/navigation-map.md

 - `adversarial-preference-learning.md` — adversarial preference corruption

 ### Other docs
-- `Comprehensive Catalog of LLM Jailbreaking and Attack Techniques.md` — master catalog document
+- `comprehensive-catalog-of-llm-jailbreaking-and-attack-techniques.md` — master catalog document
 - `attack-defense-matrix.md` — mapping of attacks to defences
 - `index.md` — landing page for the documentation site
 - `pdf-extract.md` — plain text extracted from the PDF catalog
 - `glossary.md` — definitions of common terms across the catalog
 - `navigation-map.md` — this file describing all repository contents
 - `additional-resources.md` — curated external readings
+- `zero-day-resources.md` — references on newly disclosed LLM vulnerabilities
 - `urls.md` — list of referenced URLs used for analysis
 - `llm-attack-catalog.md` — printable markdown version of the master catalog